 Supporting a Safe Respectful Environment

-It is the policy of NASPA not to discriminate on the basis of race, color, national origin, religion, age, sex, gender identity, gender expression, affectional or sexual orientation, veteran status, or disability in any of its policies, programs, publications, and services.
+It is the policy of NASPA not to discriminate on the basis of race, color, national origin, religion, age, sex, gender identity, gender expression, affectional or sexual orientation, immigration status, veteran status, or disability in any of its policies, programs, publications, and services.
 NASPA prohibits discrimination and harassment at any time, including during its events or within publications and online learning communities.

 NASPA participants are expected to conduct themselves in all NASPA capacities, events, and settings with:

 - consideration and respect in their speech, actions, and in their personal, professional, and business conduct

 - honesty and integrity in their professional relationships;

 - respect for individuals' personal boundaries and conduct;

 - demeaning, discriminatory, insulting, or harassing language or actions, in person or online; and

 - harassment of any kind, including but not limited to unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment.

 If you experience or witness any behavior that violates this policy, we encourage you to report the incident to a NASPA staff member.